-Wafic Rida Said, a Syrian Muslim businessman and philanthropist, has long been driven by a belief that we are all brothers and sisters in humanity.
-Having left Syria as a young man, he experienced first-hand the feeling of being welcomed in another country after leaving the place he called home.
+When Wafic Rida Said, a Syrian Muslim businessman and philanthropist, left Syria as a young man, he experienced first-hand the feeling of being welcomed in another country after leaving the place he called home.
 His international life and career started in the UK, where he came to greatly admire the openness and diversity he encountered.
 Many years later he chose to base the Said Foundation in London, from where it has supported young people in the Middle East and UK for over 30 years, allowing many of them to build profound cross-cultural connections.

-The Said Foundation believes in the power of education to transform lives, communities and societies for the better.
+The Said Foundation’s vision is of a world where people from all backgrounds can realise their full potential.
+Its mission is to bring positive and lasting change to the lives of children, young people and the wider community in the Middle East and UK.
 Initiatives include the Foundation’s prestigious Scholarship Programme which has brought hundreds of exceptional students from its target countries in the Middle East to study at British universities and act as ambassadors for their communities.
 In 1997, Wafic Said founded Oxford University’s Said Business School, now one of the world’s leading business schools.
 Since 2011, the Foundation has responded to the humanitarian catastrophe that has afflicted Syria’s people by focusing on providing assistance to displaced and refugee children and young people in and from this country, in particular in partnership with Save the Children, the International Rescue Committee and the UN Refugee Agency, UNHCR.